 So, what is the answer?

 Given that this pandemic doesn’t seem to be going anywhere any time soon, video conferencing is going to be around for a while yet.
 So we might as well get used to it!
 In the meanwhile:

 I guess the real key is to understand that video conferencing is not perfect.
 It’s all we have, and as long as we can accept it for what it is, we should all be able to deal with apparent miscommunications like the grown-up, big people we allegedly are.

 Hopefully, HR will have less to worry about and won’t have to unravel petty complaints about ‘someone looking at someone else the wrong way’ before the video froze.

 If you are interested in further reading on how to improve your communication style, read our blog on Improving your Communication Skills in the Workforce written by our very own David Landau.

-Finally, here at Richard Lloyd Recruitment, we would be happy to chat with you via phone, email, or video conference about your accounting recruitment needs or your questions on what is happening in the Accounting profession at the moment.
-Don't forget to connect with us LinkedIn to see our daily posts including Hot Jobs, blogs, and other interesting articles.
+Finally, here at Richard Lloyd Recruitment, we would be happy to chat with you via phone, email, or video conference about your accounting recruitment needs or your questions about what is happening in the Accounting profession at the moment.
+Don't forget to connect with us on LinkedIn to see our daily posts including Hot Jobs, blogs, and other interesting articles.